-5.7 Evaluation Materials Librarians Submit to the Faculty Review Committee
+5.6 Evaluation Materials Librarians Submit to the Faculty Review Committee

-- 5.7.1 See Academic Affairs webpage for detailed instructions on what, where, and when to submit portfolio.
-Five- to seven-page personal statement that includes: - 5.7.1.1 An explanation of "responsibilities" that are a part of the position including instruction and other activities that support learning. - 5.7.1.2 Individual "goals" as a teacher and a professional that include instructional philosophy, strategies and objectives as well as plans for future instructional and professional development. - 5.7.1.3 Notable "achievements" in terms of monitoring and assessing effectiveness (through evaluations, visits by colleagues), steps taken to strengthen teaching, and recognitions received for professional work (e.g., awards, invitations to guest lecture or to teach summer institutes and workshops). - 5.7.2 Curriculum vitae - 5.7.3 Candidates should not solicit letters of support.
-Comments from students or colleagues should be directed to the review coordinator for inclusion in the coordinator's report. - 5.7.4 Supporting materials - 5.7.4.1 Student evaluations - 5.7.4.2 Samples of professional work - 5.7.4.3 Reviews of professional work or other evidence of its quality - 5.7.4.4 Copies of class material - 5.7.5 A primary source of information is the librarian's portfolio.
+5.6.1 See the "Faculty Review Preparation Documents" webpage for detailed instructions on what, where, and when to submit the portfolio.
+Faculty librarians should provide the materials listed below:

+5.6.1.1 A five- to seven-page personal statement that includes an explanation of "responsibilities" that are a part of the position, including instruction and other activities that support teaching and learning; individual "goals" as a teacher and a professional that include instructional philosophy, strategies and objectives, efforts related to DEIA, and plans for future instructional and professional development; and notable "achievements" in terms of monitoring and assessing effectiveness, steps taken to strengthen teaching, recognitions received for professional work, and demonstrating commitment to DEIA.

+5.6.1.2 Curriculum vitae.

+- 5.6.2 Candidates are not required to solicit letters of support.
+Comments from students or colleagues should be directed to the review committee for inclusion in the librarian's materials. - 5.6.3 Supporting materials.
+Select supporting materials are appreciated as evidence of the librarian's effectiveness but are not required.
+Supporting materials might include copies of class material, student evaluations and/or evidence of assessment, samples of professional work, reviews of professional work or other evidence of its quality, etc. - 5.6.4 A primary source of information is the librarian's portfolio.
 Information will be gathered from a variety of sources such as peer observations and reviews, input from the Library Director, and student feedback.
-A major part of the portfolio will be the accumulated yearly administrative reviews conducted by the librarian, and the Library Director.
-These reviews are organized according to the library's strategic plan and the librarian's yearly goals; every other year, they include peer reviews by other librarians, library staff, and classroom faculty.
 Student feedback will be obtained by using instruments designed or adopted by the librarians to evaluate instruction and reference assistance, respectively.
 Examples of handouts, PowerPoint presentations, etc. will be included.
 Reviewers may also consider such information as letters from students and/or various indicators that the librarian has provided special learning opportunities for some students.